fbpx

 10 Space-Saving Laundry Design Ideas for Small New Zealand Homes

-Whether you’re renovating a villa in Ponsonby, a bungalow in Grey Lynn, or an apartment in the CBD, this series will inspire you with small laundry ideas NZ homeowners can implement to transform cramped corners into efficient, beautiful hubs.
-In this blog, we’ll explore ten compact laundry solutions tailored specifically for Auckland’s diverse housing styles—think older homes with limited square footage and modern apartments where every inch counts.
+Whether you’re renovating a villa in Ponsonby, a bungalow in Grey Lynn, or an apartment in the CBD, this series covers ten small laundry ideas that Auckland homeowners can put to use straight away.
+We’re talking older homes where square footage is tight and modern apartments where every centimetre has to earn its keep.

 Laundry Cabinetry Cost Calculator (results in under 60 seconds)

-The average cost of laundry cabinetry in Auckland can vary greatly depending on several factors, including the size and layout of your laundry, the materials you choose, and the complexity of the design.
-Try our laundry cabinetry cost calculator tool to generate an estimate, this cost calculator was developed to provide you a quick and easy way to get a rough idea of how much it would cost for your size laundry.
+The average cost of laundry cabinetry in Auckland varies depending on several factors — the size and layout of your laundry, the materials you choose, and how complex the design gets.
+Try our laundry cabinetry cost calculator tool for a quick rough estimate.
+We built it to give you a ballpark figure fast, without needing to book a consultation first.

 1. Stack Your Appliances for a Compact Laundry Solution